• Resources

 User Authentication

 Extra security layer: supporting multi-factor authentication (MFA) in EnKash.
-User verification during transactions is typically done via OTPs sent to registered mobile numbers as mandated by RBI for two-factor authentication.
+User verification is typically completed through OTP-based authentication, in line with RBI requirements for two-factor authentication on digital payment transactions.

 Conclusion